Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 You had a procedure known as peripheral artery bypass surgery.
-Peripheral arteries deliver blood to your legs and feet.
-Over time, artery walls may thicken and build up with plaque (a fatlike substance).
-As plaque builds up in an artery, blood flow can be reduced or even blocked, causing peripheral artery disease.
-Surgery to bypass this blockage is called peripheral artery bypass surgery.
-A surgeon stitches a graft into the artery above and below the blockage.
+Peripheral arteries send blood to your legs and feet.
+Over time, your artery walls may thicken and build up with a fatty substance (plaque).
+As plaque builds up in an artery, blood flow can be reduced or even blocked.
+This can cause peripheral artery disease (PAD).
+Surgery to go around (bypass) this blockage is called peripheral artery bypass surgery.
+A surgeon stitches a special tube (graft) into the artery above and below the blockage.
 This creates a new path for blood flow.

 Signs of infection (redness, swelling, or warmth at the incision site)